Megan Rapinoe: Personal life

+Relationships

-Rapinoe has stated that she knew that she was a lesbian by her first year in college.
-She publicly came out in the July 2012 edition of Out, stating that she had been in a relationship with Australian soccer player Sarah Walsh since 2009.
-After approximately five years together, Rapinoe and Walsh ended their relationship in 2013.
-Rapinoe later dated Sub Pop recording artist Sera Cahoone.
+Rapinoe knew she was a lesbian by her first year in college.
+She publicly came out in the July 2012 edition of Out magazine, stating that she had been in a relationship with Australian soccer player Sarah Walsh since 2009.
+After five years together, Rapinoe and Walsh ended their relationship in 2013.
+Rapinoe then dated the singer-songwriter Sera Cahoone.
 Rapinoe and Cahoone announced their engagement in August 2015.
-In January 2017, Rapinoe stated that their wedding plans were on hold.
+In January 2017, Rapinoe said their wedding plans were on hold.

 On July 20, 2017, Rapinoe and basketball player Sue Bird of Seattle Storm confirmed that they had been dating since late 2016.
 In 2018, Bird and Rapinoe became the first same-sex couple on the cover of ESPN's The Body Issue.
 They announced their engagement on October 30, 2020.
+In April 2026, Rapinoe and Bird announced they had separated after 10 years as a couple.

-Speaking in a 2020 interview with Terry Gross on Fresh Air, Rapinoe discussed how her older brother, who was the first to inspire her to play soccer, had suffered with drug abuse.
-He has also spent periods of time in jail, including solitary confinement.
-Rapinoe explained that during his incarceration, her brother became involved with white supremacist groups within prison.
+In a 2020 interview with Terry Gross on Fresh Air, Rapinoe discussed the drug abuse of her older brother Brian, who had inspired her to play soccer when they were children.
+She explained that during his incarceration, he became involved with white supremacist groups in prison.